 Eric Clapton and JJ Cale are legends with whom Gary Allen has recorded and performed.
 Gary was with The Charlie Daniels Band, Stonewall Jackson and ZZ Top to name a few and he has toured with The Rolling Stones, Bruce Springsteen and more!

-The legendary MIKE PINDER (Moody Blues) has given me semi-finalist status or a VHM for every song submitted.
+From the legendary MIKE PINDER (Moody Blues) semi-finalist status or a VHM for every song submitted.

 April Jelly Bean radio U.S

 Feb.
 Certificate of Excellence in songwriting ASA Australia

 Jan.
 SF with each of 3 entries UKSC United Kingdom

 Dec.
 No.5 BALLAD Australian Songwriters Ass.